-It is all too common to have a family member who is misusing drugs in some way, and if they haven’t been there themselves—and sometimes even if they have—many folks are at a loss about what to do in a loved one is abusing drugs.
+It is all too common to have a family member who is misusing drugs in some way.
+If they haven’t been there themselves—and sometimes, even if they have—many folks are at a loss about what to do in response.

 We see what we know.
 Thus, until sometime has some knowledge about drug use—the signs and clues that someone might be using, awareness of the lies that often go along with misuse of drugs, and so on—it is easy to simply not see things that are right in front of you.

-If we are not informed about something we simply might overlook something that in fact is right before our eyes.
+If we are not informed, we simply might overlook something that, in fact, is right before our eyes.

 It is all too common for family members of drug users to end up being abused in various ways.
-Emotional abuse is probably more than norm than the exception, given that irritability and labile moods are common in those who are using drugs.
-Drug users often steal to support their use, and family members often present the easiest target for theft.
+Emotional abuse is probably more the norm than the exception, given that irritability and labile moods are common in those who are using drugs.
+Drug users may decide to steal to support their use, and family members often present the easiest target for theft.
 I have seen more than one user steal family heirlooms and sell them for drugs.
-Physical and at times sexual abuse occurs as well.
+Physical and at times sexual abuse may occur as well.

 Allow the user to suffer some of the consequences of his or her drug abuse and do not cover-up or collude with the user.
 Thus, for example, I would not lie to employers about why the individual can’t come into work, make excuses to creditors, or pay off bills.

 If there are limits or boundaries that are in place about curfews, a family budget, expectations of help around the house, and so on, do not give the substance user a free pass to flout those limits.
 Insist on good, responsible behavior across all realms and call the individual on non-conforming behaviors.